 Read our guide to New Attractions at Walt Disney World in 2020 for further information about these attractions and other additions coming to the resort.

 Future Expansions at Walt Disney World

 Walt Disney World has several ongoing projects to bring guests new experiences.
 Epcot is the latest park to get a significant upgrade and there have been some very exciting recent announcements.

 2021 is going to be a fantastic year at Walt Disney World as it is the resort’s 50th birthday.
 Expect a host of festivities to be announced in 2020.

 The following are some of the attractions confirmed to be opening at Walt Disney World in 2021 & beyond:

 A new Tron themed coaster, called Tron Lightcycle Run, is due to open in 2021.

 At the recent D23, we learned more about all the changes coming to Epcot.
 While we were disappointed not to hear about a new pavilion in World Showcase, we are excited by a new Mary Poppins attraction.

 To learn more about the changes coming to Epcot in 2020 and beyond visit our dedicated blog.

-- A new Star Wars themed resort called Star Wars: Galactic Starcruiser will open next to Star Wars: Galaxy’s Edge.
+- A new Star Wars resort, called Star Wars: Galactic Starcruiser, will open next to Star Wars: Galaxy’s Edge.